jsford/nanoplan/README.md

 target_link_libraries(${PROJECT_NAME} nanoplan::nanoplan)
 ```

+**Header-only**

+You can always grab the entire [include/nanoplan/](https://github.com/jsford/nanoplan/tree/master/include/nanoplan) directory and drop it into your project.

 ## Acknowledgements
 Thank you to Carnegie Mellon's [Search Based Planning Lab](http://sbpl.net/) and Professor Maxim Likhachev for inventing and publishing many of the algorithms implemented in nanoplan.